-To insert the registration mark in Word, type (R) and then a space.
-The program will automatically create the superscript.
+To insert the registration mark in Word, type (R) and then a space or use the keyboard shortcut Alt Ctrl R. The program will automatically create the superscript.

-Regular use of the symbol serves as notice to others that Tri-C is a registered trademark and that the College has exclusive rights to use it.
-If you find that non-College persons are using the mark without permission of the College, notify the Integrated Communications department.
+Regular use of the symbol serves as a notice to others that Tri-C is a registered trademark and that the College has exclusive rights to use it.
+If you find that non-College persons are using the mark without permission, notify the Integrated Communications department.